-Fresh Facts: Organics (pdf)
+Fresh Facts for Industry: Organics (pdf)

 Five percent of Canadian producers reporting to a 2005 Statistics Canada survey considered themselves to be organic producers.
 Organic farms account for 1.8% of the total commercial fruit area under cultivation and about 1.5% of the commercial vegetable area under cultivation.1

 Regulations regarding Organic Regulations for Agricultural Products came into effect on June 30, 2009.5

 Only multi-ingredient products, the contents of which are at least 95% organic products, and organic products other than multi-ingredient products, may bear the logo or the designations "Organic" and "Biologique", or other similar terms.

 The purpose of the regulations is to establish a system by which the Canada Food Inspection Agency, as competent authority, may regulate the use of the "Organic" agricultural product legend.

 British Columbia and Quebec are currently the only self regulating provinces.4

 1 VISTA, on the Agri-Food Industry and the Farm Community, cat.
 21-004-X1E April 2005

 2 Wikipedia.org, Organic Food, http://en.wikipedia.org/wiki/Organic_food